jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 ![](/assets/img/light/inheritance-in-ruby/mixes-in-class-methods-include-class-methods.png){.center style="max-width:469px"}
 ![](/assets/img/dark/inheritance-in-ruby/mixes-in-class-methods-include-class-methods.png){.center style="max-width:469px"}

-I should say: I consider that people have to know about this to be a design wart in Sorbet.[^wart] When we look at [how `ActiveSupport::Concern` works](/concern-inheritance/), it' more like what you'd expect: it's a bit more recursive or viral about linking up the `ClassMethods` classes when stacking modules on top of modules.
+I should say: I consider this to be a wart in Sorbet's design.[^wart] When we look at [how `ActiveSupport::Concern` works](/concern-inheritance/), it' more like what you'd expect: it's a bit more recursive or viral about linking up the `ClassMethods` classes when stacking modules on top of modules.
 Hopefully simply being aware of this sharp edge in `mixes_in_class_methods` is enough for now.

 [^wart]:
   {-} It's a long-term goal of mine to fix this one day, either by implementing support for `Concern` in Sorbet or even replacing `mixes_in_class_methods` with `Concern`,